flutter/packages/packages/google_sign_in/google_sign_in/README.md

 ## Working with scopes, and incremental authorization.

+If your app supports both mobile and web, read this section!

 ### Checking if scopes have been granted

 Users may (or may *not*) grant all the scopes that your application requests at